Peter Ellis (childcare worker): First allegation and police investigation

 Ellis loved animals and kept rabbits, cats and dogs as pets.
 In late September 1991, the mother of a four-year-old boy at the creche, a social worker who had herself recovered memories of sexual abuse, bought a black puppy from him.
-Ellis showed her son how to identify the puppy's gender.
+Ellis showed her son how to identify the puppy's sex.

 A few months later, in November 1991, the mother alleged that her son said he "didn't like Peter's black penis".
 His mother, who had written a handbook on sexual abuse, concluded her son had been sexually abused.
 She made a formal complaint to the creche in November 1991.
 After a brief investigation, the police decided there was no case to answer, but Ellis had already been suspended from work.
 The mother then withdrew her son from the creche and enrolled him into a different Christchurch daycare centre.
 Shortly thereafter, she alleged a male worker at this second creche had also abused her son.
 The police investigated and again found no evidence to support the allegation.

 Ellis was popular with children and parents at the creche.
 In the week following his November 1991 suspension, inspectors from the Education Review Office spent a week at the Civic Creche observing its daily operation.
 The office subsequently issued a favourable report, stating that the staff "ensure personal needs are met with warmth, care and consideration", and that the children "appear happy, inquisitive and sociable" and "have high self-esteem".